bobaikato/shaza-match-song/README.md

 ### Song Signature Matches ###

-Implement a function to return the N highest scored song signatures that are considered similar to another song signature.
+Please implement a function to return the N highest scored song signatures that are considered similar to another song signature.

 * Each song signature has a score and a list of song signatures it is most similar to.
 * The full list of similar song candidates for a given song signature is its entire similarity network (similarities, similarities of similarities, etc.).
 Note that the similarity relationship is bidirectional. (when A is similar to B, it's implicit that B is similar to A)